 All the way up north, at the foot of the snow-capped Picos de Europa mountains, Potes’s Orujo festival entices many with its lively celebrations for the pomace brandy (a colourless liquor made from the residue of pressed grapes).

-On the second weekend in November, accompanied by live music and traditional folklore, visitors can experience the distillation process involving traditional copper stills (alquitaras), used to make Orujo.
+On the second weekend in November, accompanied by live music and traditional folklore, you can experience the distillation process involving traditional copper stills (alquitaras), used to make Orujo.
 Consequently, you can taste various samples of Orujo throughout the town made of “bridges and towers”.
-Fun fact: drinkers place their alcohol-filled cups in egg cartons to hold them all at once.

 The Orujo will keep you warm, but to keep you full, pair your drinks with delicious local delicacies, including cocido lebaniego (a hearty chickpea stew) and slightly spicy Picón cheese.